hildeweerts/responsiblemachinelearning/_sources/fairness/groupfairness/biases.md

 ## Problem Understanding: Abstraction Traps
 Translating a real-world problem into a machine learning task can be difficult.
 By definition, a model is a simplification of reality.
 A data scientist's task is to decide which elements of the real world need to be included in the model and which elements will be left out of scope.
 To this end, some amount of abstraction is required.
 This involves removing details to focus attention on general patterns.
 The impact of your system, both positive and negative, highly depends on how you define the machine learning task.
 By abstracting away the context surrounding a model and its inputs and outputs, you may accidentally abstract away some of the consequences as well.

-A mismatch between the machine learning task and the real-world context is referred to as an {term}`abstractiontrap` {footcite:p}`Selbst2019`.
+A mismatch between the machine learning task and the real-world context is referred to as an {term}`abstraction trap` {footcite:p}`Selbst2019`.
 Abstraction traps can amplify harmful consequences of your system, particularly those related to fairness.

 ### The Framing Trap
 Machine learning models hardly ever operate in isolation.
 A decision-making process may incorporate (multiple) other machine learning models or human decision-makers.
 The {term}`framing trap` considers the failure to model the relevant aspects of the larger system your machine learning model is a part of.